-Most homeowners haven’t had a claim in the last 15 years.
+Most homeowners haven’t had an insurance claim in the last 15 years.
 But what does that mean exactly?

 Good news: the majority of homeowners are claims-free.
 We recently surveyed homeowners across the US to find out how many filed a home insurance claim in the last 15 years.
 Only 11 percent did.